Ashley Planes: Operations

-When stopping cars from rolling free, the barneys had to be positioned below the cars, and since the upsides are uphill from the barney house opening, that meant a latch (brake system) had to hold a string of empties above the barney before it emerged from hiding its little tunnel.
-It also means the barney was moving down hill and away from the latched cars which would then accelerate and bang into the small barneys with considerable force, part of which was transmitted via the cables to everything in the system.
-It was actually easier to lift cars waiting at a latch for a barney than it was to drop cars down safely onto a moving barney.
-In the 1860s, the LH&S completed tracks along the right bank of the Lehigh through the Lehigh Gorge to Mauch Chunk, now Jim Thorpe, and its trackage to the Delaware Valley, especially the Delaware Canal to Philadelphia markets and rail connections at Easton via the industrial centers of Allentown and Bethlehem, Pennsylvania.
+When stopping cars from rolling free the barneys had to be positioned below the cars.
+Because the upsides are uphill from the barney house opening, a latch brake held a string of empties above the barney before it emerged from its tunnel.
+The barney then moved downhill and away from the latched cars.
+This acceleration caused the latched cars to collide into the barneys with considerable force; a jerking motion which was in turn transmitted down the entire cable system.
+It was thus easier to lift cars waiting at a latch for a barney than it was to drop cars down safely onto a moving barney.

+In the 1860s, the LH&S completed tracks along the right bank of the Lehigh through the Lehigh Gorge to the community of Mauch Chunk, now Jim Thorpe, and its trackage to the Delaware Valley, especially the Delaware Canal to Philadelphia markets and rail connections at Easton via the industrial centers of Allentown and Bethlehem, Pennsylvania.
 These inclined plane railbeds were used for the transportation of anthracite coal.
 The railroads were in use until 1948.